left-curve/left-curve/quint/grug_ics23.md

 /// a proof of existence of (key, value)
 ```
 -->
-We defined a Existence and Non Existence proofs:
+We defined Existence and Non Existence proofs:

 ```bluespec "definitions" +=
 type ExistsProof_t = {